9/11 Asthma & COPD Lawyers

 - Additional infections and illnesses of the respiratory system

 As a result of COPD, many people experience a reduced ability to care for themselves as the disease progresses due to fatigue and mobility issues.
-Exercise is recommended for COPD sufferers, but many cannot exercise as planned due to breathing problems.
+Exercise is recommended for COPD sufferers, but many cannot do so as planned due to breathing problems.
 Many 9/11 COPD patients are put on oxygen and receive medication to help with breathing, restore oxygen to the body, and relieve discomfort when possible.

 Infections of the Respiratory Tract